 3. Make a hiring decision.
 If the applicant fails to respond or can't provide information explaining the negative findings, the employer can proceed with the decision not to hire.
 But before taking this action, it's best to seek legal counsel to protect against any exposure to litigation or violations of state or federal law.

 4. Notify applicant of decision.
 Disqualifying a candidate requires the employer to provide appropriate notice to the applicant in compliance with FCRA guidelines, including an Adverse Action letter, copy of the report, and a copy of the Summary of Consumer Rights.

 5. Dispose of findings and records.
 In compliance with the Fair and Accurate Credit Transaction Act, the employer is required to properly dispose of the background report information and records to guard against unauthorized access to or use of the information.

-Employers should be aware that credit checks and criminal history inquiries may be restricted and/or mandated by federal guidance from the Equal Employment Opportunity Commission as well as applicable state laws.
-The best practice is to consult with an attorney who is familiar with those requirements.
+Employers should be aware that credit checks and criminal history inquiries may be restricted and mandated by federal guidance from the Equal Employment Opportunity Commission as well as applicable state and local laws.
+The best practice is to consult with an attorney familiar with those requirements.

 "Implementing proper screening practices remains an instrumental component of hiring practices, especially as the labor market continues to tighten and new legislation is being introduced," Aldrich says.
 "To find and retain top talent while minimizing risk to the organization, it's essential that employers meet this evolution with a stronger screening program, or else they risk falling behind the curve."